-The health care provider will measure and monitor your vital signs, including temperature, pulse, breathing rate, and blood pressure.
-Symptoms will be treated as appropriate.
-The patient may receive:
+The provider will measure and monitor your vital signs, including temperature, pulse, breathing rate, and blood pressure.
+Symptoms will be treated.

-Salhanick SD.
-Calcium channel antagonists.
+Murphy NG, Benowitz NL, Goldschlager N. Cardiovascular toxicology.
 In: Shannon MW, Borron SW, Burns MJ, eds.
 Haddad and Winchester's Clinical Management of Poisoning and Drug Overdose.
 4th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 59.
+Philadelphia, PA: Elsevier Saunders; 2007:chap 8.

-Murphy NG, Benowitz NL, Goldschlager N. Cardiovascular toxicology.
+Salhanick SD.
+Calcium channel antagonists.
 In: Shannon MW, Borron SW, Burns MJ, eds.
 Haddad and Winchester's Clinical Management of Poisoning and Drug Overdose.
 4th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 8.
+Philadelphia, PA: Elsevier Saunders; 2007:chap 59.

-Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, Washington.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.